duckies/cop4053-website/content/en/posts/week-8.md

 ### Will

 ### Quynh
+This week, John and I focused on completing the scripts for our monsters.
+I started to work on the fly enemy's attack.
+Since we are using a generic Enemies class that all enemies inherit, I also worked on incorparating the fly enemy's script to work with the generic enemy class.
 ### Michaela
 After John and Quynh completed the scripting for the forest area's monsters, I found appropriate spots in our level to place them.
 Will also made some extra decorations (grass patches, small cacti) for me to place throughout the area.